5 minute read

 Richard Thaler also said, “A good rule of thumb is we shouldn’t impose a set of rules that will create moral outrage, even if that moral outrage seems stupid to economists.”
 I agree with this 99 percent.
 Almost all companies should do their best to understand when buyers see their price moves as unfair and avoid them like the plague.

-The exception is if you want to take the time (and the arrows) to educate the market.
-Perceptions of fairness can change.
+But perceptions of fairness can change.
 Remember how irate you were when the airlines started charging for checked luggage?
 Are you over it yet?
 If not, are you still mad that they started charging for meals on a plane?

 By the way, we accept surge pricing in other areas of our life without (too much) complaint.
 Hotel prices skyrocket on Super Bowl weekend.
 Airplane prices go up as the plane sells out and there are fewer seats left to sell.
 Scalpers routinely buy tickets to events at face value and resell them at huge markups.
 We may not like any of these, but we’ve come to accept them and don’t punish the vendor because of them.